dptole/test-coveralls/README.md

 npm i -D mocha should
 ```

 Inside the `test/app/` folder I created one test file for each function exported by `index.js`: sum, subtract, multiply and divide.
-Every function has a exception case for which tests were created.
+Every function has a exception case for which tests were also created.

 ## [Travis][travis-url]

-You must logging into travis, giving travis some permissions so that it can be notified of your commits and run the builds, that can be revoked [here][revoke-application-permission-url] (change the username).
+You must log in to travis, give it some permissions so that it can be notified of your commits and run the builds (that can be revoked [here][revoke-application-permission-url] (change the username)).

 After that you need to activate CI for a given repo.
-In my case I had to go [here][travis-ci-activate-repo] but in your case the username will not be the same.
+In my case I had to go [here][travis-ci-activate-repo] (change the username).

 I'd recommend changing the default configuration, [here][travis-ci-settings-repo] (change the username), switching `Build only if .travis.yml is present` from `OFF` to `ON`.
-Maybe you should set `Build pushed pull requests` to `OFF`.
+Maybe you should set `Build pushed pull requests` to `OFF` depending on your projects' needs.

 ### Travis config `.travis.yml`